graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 e6a0752db59054655bd7b569d26a4ddba053892a003060400d232850b40a6b61ad00
 ```

 However, this is still quite long to embed.
-Fortunutely this is because we've limited ourselves to base-16 which has an alphabet of 16 characters.
+Fortunately this is because we've limited ourselves to base-16 which has an alphabet of 16 characters.
 A better encoding method for this is actually [base-64](https://en.wikipedia.org/wiki/Base64), which gives us 4x more characters, so lets change `to_string` to use that.
 ```js
 to_string() {
   return Buffer.from(this.data).toString('base64');